 Why Take the Vulnerability Management Class?

 There is an increasing need for businesses and organizations to employ vulnerability assessments as the number of threats and cyber-attacks continue to grow.
 Many companies, business entities, and medical facilities now have to maintain compliance regarding vulnerability assessment and management.
 Due to the complexity and problem-solving aspects of vulnerability assessment, adhering to compliance-related rules and regulations can be an overwhelming endeavor for many organizations.
 However, for a properly trained and educated Vulnerability Management Analyst, it is much simpler.
 The job outlook for Vulnerability Management Analysts, and other related positions, is favorable, as cybercrime isn't going to go away any time soon.
 This area of information security is similar to penetration testing, but vulnerability assessment doesn't include exploitation.
-That means that understanding the content of this free, online training can be a huge benefit to IT professionals who currently work in penetration testing.
+That means that understanding the content of this online training can be a huge benefit to IT professionals who currently work in penetration testing.
 In addition to a favorable job outlook, the earning potential for vulnerability assessment and management professionals is higher than many other industries.
 The average base pay for a Vulnerability Management Analyst is $73,891 per year.

 What Does a Vulnerability Management Analyst Do?

 As a Vulnerability Management Analyst, you will typically be responsible for configuring and operating network vulnerability scanning tools, creating reports to communicate results, and making recommendations to resolve any issues that are found.
 Additionally, you may find the following on job descriptions for the position: - Design and execute vulnerability and discovery scanning.

 - Develop, implement, and maintain vulnerability assessment scanning frameworks.